-Net non-operating revenues consist primarily of net payments to/from the Commonwealth and intergovernment revenue or expense.
-See Note H to the financial statements for a summary of the non-capital financing activities comprising the 2021 and 2020 balances with respect to net payments to/from the Commonwealth.
-The additional 2020 net payments to/from the Commonwealth are largely attributable to the \$35,000,000 pursuant to 2020 Regular Session House Bill 99 which funded the \$35,000,000 program loan in 2020 as referred to above.
+Non-operating revenues (expenses) consist primarily of net payments from/to the Commonwealth and intergovernment revenue or expense.
+See Note H to the financial statements for a summary of the non-capital financing activities comprising the 2022 and 2021 balances with respect to net payments from/to the Commonwealth.
+The additional 2022 net payments from the Commonwealth are largely attributable to the \$3,237,654 pursuant to 2021 Regular Session House Bill 556 which funded the Kentucky Rural Hospital Loan Program in 2022 as referred to above.
+The additional 2020 net payments from the Commonwealth are largely attributable to the \$35,000,000 pursuant to 2020 Regular Session House Bill 99 which funded the \$35,000,000 program loan in 2020 as referred to above.